npucino/sandpyper/paper/paper.md

       index: 1
     - name: School of Geography, The University of Melbourne, Melbourne, 3010, Australia
       index: 2
-date: 7 June 2021
+date: 8 June 2021
 bibliography: paper.bib
 ---

 # Summary

-**sandpyper** is a Python package that allows researchers to automate beachface volumetric and
+**sandpyper** is a Python package that automates profile-based beachface volumetric and altimetric change analysis from a large amount of digital surface models and orthophotos, two endproducts of a typical unoccupied aerial vehicle structure of motion pipeline.
+Moreover, it allows to compute the Beachface Cluster Dynamics indices.

 # Intro